The Rosenblatt Family and Iron and Steel In Utah

 The Utah Junk Company, originally founded by the patriarch Nathan Rosenblatt in the early 1890s behind the family home on State Street, was the corporate bedrock for all their later operations.
 It was the scrap and salvage engine that generated the raw material and capital for their entry into heavy manufacturing.

-During the industrial boom of First World War, the Utah Junk Company was heavily engaged in aggressive scrap metal collection, processing smelter fluxing scrap, and navigating high-stakes legal and logistical contracts with regional operators like the Granite-BiMetallic Consolidated Mining Company.
+During the industrial boom of First World War, the Utah Junk Company was heavily engaged in aggressive scrap metal collection, and processing scrap iron used as smelter flux.

 In the tightly managed, family-run structure of Utah Junk Co. during the war years, Morris Samuel played a critical executive role alongside his father Nathan and brother Simon, anchoring the family's transition from local scrap merchants to regional iron and steel powerhouses.